segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 sudo apt-get install mongodb git build-essential openssl libssl-dev pkg-config
 '''
 We can now make sure we have MongoDB correctly installed with 'mongod --version'.
 If everything worked - this should return a version number.
-## Hosting

-## Continious Integration (CI)

 ## Loopback API scaffolding
 Finally we want to ensure that Express & Loopback are working to allow us to serve our API in production.
 Loopback is a great framework for automatically setting up routes based around your chosen data model.

-## Launch your site publically
-Now lets try and get your site hosted on Heroku.

 ### Going further
-Launch the AngularCLI default site above and follow the links to more detailed and comprehensive tutorials Now might be a good time to integrate some automated tests into your CI cycle.
+Launch the AngularCLI default site above and follow the links to more detailed and comprehensive tutorials